 Being someone who cut his teeth on post-punk, new wave and other genres of the decade, it blows my mind that one can find bands who keep these traditions alive, and in some cases, make improvements on them.

 Lovataraxx are a band based out of Grenoble, France.
 The French have a a criminally neglected history of amazing cold wave acts who deserve far wider recognition, but a lot of the music here seems to be influenced equally as much by their neighbors to the west, across the English Channel, and to their immediate east in Germany.
 One can hear the influence of bands like Depeche Mode and The Cure in their early incarnations, DAF, and several other bands I grew up enjoying.

 Much respect to Hélène and Julien, who have released an unpolished gem here.
 Fine work!

 Killing Joke, always ahead of the curve…

 I would love to live in a world where Annette Peacock was honored and celebrated as one of the greatest artists of our time.
 Sadly, the current state of affairs was captured in the title used for the re-release of one of her earlier efforts: I Belong to a World That’s Destroying Itself.
-As I […]
+As I write this, […]